Adam (Buffy the Vampire Slayer): Television appearances

-Adam makes his first appearance on the thirteenth episode of season four, "The I in Team".
+Adam makes his first appearance on the thirteenth episode of season 4, "The I in Team".
 The first twelve episodes of the season establish the overarching themes, with increasing focus on the mysterious activities of the Initiative.
 Buffy and Willow begin attending college, an experience which overwhelms Buffy immediately as she finds herself far outside her comfort zone.
 In the season premiere, Buffy and Willow begin attending a challenging psychology class taught by Dr. Maggie Walsh (Lindsay Crouse).
 She also meets Dr. Walsh's teaching assistant Riley Finn (Marc Blucas) and they become attracted to each other.
 Riley is in charge of a military commando organization that hunts vampires and demons, and captures them for research.
 It is not revealed to audiences that Dr. Walsh is the head of the research branch of Riley's military organization, called the Initiative, until the seventh episode.

 The Initiative's goals are gradually made clearer.
 A recurring character since the second season is Spike (James Marsters), a mercenary vampire who has fought both against and with Buffy in the past, depending on what suits his interests.
 Recently wanting to kill Buffy, Spike is captured by the Initiative before he can get to her and implanted with a chip in his brain that causes intense pain if he tries to attack humans to feed on them, or even to fight them.
 Buffy begins enthusiastically training with the Initiative, spending more time with Riley, and trying to impress Dr. Walsh.
 At different times, Willow, Xander, and Giles caution Buffy that she does not know the Initiative's true motives and there are questions about their mission that are unanswered.
 Buffy begins asking questions during "The I in Team".
 After being sent after a Polgara demon, a being with a skewer in its arm, she wants to know why the demon must be captured alive and unharmed as she is used to killing demons.
 Her questions at first confound Dr. Walsh—who answers to no one—then cement Dr. Walsh's decision to remove Buffy from the Initiative.
-After a botched attempt to kill Buffy, Dr. Walsh consoles herself by going into laboratory room 314 and speaking to her pet project, Adam who is laying on a table, apparently unconscious.
+After a botched attempt to kill Buffy, Dr. Walsh consoles herself by going into laboratory room 314, where she speaks to her pet project: Adam, who is laying on a table, apparently unconscious.
 Adam rises and impales Dr. Walsh with the skewer in his arm—the one taken off the Polgara demon.
 His first word is "Mommy", which he says as Dr. Walsh falls to the floor, dead.